dhh1128/codecraft.co/paying-off-technical-debt.md

 <strong>More than just a code problem</strong>

-A simplistic view--one that I've used for years--understands debt mainly as a deficiency in code.
+A simplistic view &mdash; one that I've used for years &mdash; understands debt mainly as a deficiency in code.
 In this view, you pay yourself back by making the code better.
 Most discussions about technical debt take this view.
 It's natural, and true, and useful.

 However, I don't think it's the full story.